Matthew 13

 He presented another parable to them, saying, “The kingdom of heaven is like a mustard seed, which a man took and sowed in his field;

-John the Baptist asked this question.
-John was the greatest of the old prophets and crowds flocked to hear him (Luke 3:7).
-Yet he said the coming Messiah would have an even greater ministry (Luke 3:16).
-When Jesus arrived, expectations were high.
-“The kingdom has come,” said Jesus and the crowds loved it (Mark 12:37).
-Finally, everything would be fixed.
+This was the question that was troubling John the Baptist.
+John was the greatest of the old prophets, and crowds flocked to hear him (Luke 3:7).
+He said that the Messiah’s ministry would surpass his own (Luke 3:16).
+When Jesus came, expectations soared.
+“The kingdom has come,” said Jesus, and the crowds were delighted (Mark 12:37).
+At last, everything would be set right.

-John and the others had a flawed picture of the coming kingdom.
-To correct their misunderstanding, Jesus told a story about an everyday miracle of nature – a small seed that becomes a tree.
-The story reminds us that great things often have humble beginnings (1 Cor.
+John and others misunderstood the nature of God’s kingdom.
+They expected a conqueror at the head of a mighty army, but what they got was a Servant King and some Galilean fishermen.
+To readjust their thinking, Jesus tells a story about a small seed growing into a large tree.
+The lesson is that great things can come from humble beginnings (1 Cor.
 1:27–28).
-God chose a shepherd boy to free a nation.
-With only 300 soldiers, God helped Gideon to rout the Midianites.
-With a few illiterate fishermen from Galilee, Jesus established his kingdom on earth.
-It truly is a miracle.
+This was hardly new revelation.
+God chose a shepherd boy named David to free a nation.
+With only 300 men, God helped Gideon defeat the Midianites.
+What had happened before was happening again.
+With a handful of uneducated disciples, Jesus was establishing his kingdom on earth.

 (e) A man.
-Since this parable is a similitude (Luke 13:18), we do not need to search for a hidden meaning in every detail.
-But if the man represents anyone, he is surely the Son of Man who sowed the good seed (Matt.
+The man who sows the mustard seed represents the Son of Man, who went about sowing the good news of the kingdom (Matt.
 13:37).
 Jesus has the lead role in many of his parables.
 He’s the Sower, the Samaritan, and the Shepherd.

 (f) Sowed.
 The seed is hidden in the ground in the same way the leaven is hidden in the dough (Matt.
 13:33).
 It can’t be seen, but that doesn’t mean it’s not working.
 The Jews wanted to know when the kingdom would come (Luke 17:20).
-Jesus replied, “The kingdom of heaven is at hand.
-It’s already here, in seed form.”
+Jesus replied, “The kingdom of heaven is already here, in seed form, and it is growing.”

 (g) Field.
-If Jesus is the sower, then the field represents the world, as it does in the parable of the Wheat and Weeds (Matt.
+The field could represent the world, as it does in the Parable of the Wheat and the Weeds (Matt.
 13:38).
-Or it could just be a field.
-Mark and Luke have the man sowing the seed in the soil and his garden respectively (Mark 4:31; Luke 13:19).
+More likely, it’s just a field.
+Mark and Luke have the man sowing the seed in the soil and his garden, respectively (Mark 4:31; Luke 13:19).

 Matthew 13:32